 The combat was simple, yet well done with some great looking combat specials that also provided a bit of a challenge.
 The game was focused on two melee hits though holding left trigger opened up specials which had cool downs and with the right timing you could pair these up with teammates.
 There was also the ability to change turtles on the fly though it was a bit delayed and you had the option to customize skills in the menus.
 It was great to see the turtles fighting together as a team and it looked great, I do however wish that some of the bosses didn't have such high health bars as it felt too tense at times even on while playing on normal.
 It was also great that despite providing a decent amount of challenge I still feel that all ages could handle the game well even at the standard difficulty.
 Within the menus you could also buy consumables which were also found during levels such as health pizza, energy drinks for speed or extra turrets to nail quick damage.
 Your skills could be swapped for turtles and leveled with the XP points earned during combat adding a bit of a RPG element to it.

 I actually really enjoyed playing TMNT: Turtles in Manhattan and felt that only a few elements were holding this title back from being a perfect Turtles game.
 The core combat matched the characters well with all of their weapons feeling just right.
 It was great to swap turtles aside from the delay and also grabbing some special riding vehicles was neat later on though I won't spoil anything there.
 It's a great title that all ages could find a decent amount of challenge with and there's a full story there as well.
 The campaign levels could have been better designed, but they did work well enough for adding time into the game.
 It's a solid title packing a fair length campaign that you can of course play again with others or on higher difficulties and there's also collectibles for people that enjoy finding those.

-Review Done on Teenage Mutant Ninja Turtles: Mutants in Manhattan for Xbox One
+Teenage Mutant Ninja Turtles: Mutants in Manhattan Review on Xbox One

 Review Code Provided by Activision